-61 Incudes: legal & accounting Head offices etc.; Architectual & related; scientific research; advertising etc.; other professional and veterinary anticipated to reduce employment overall although there will still be replacement demand.
+61 Incudes: legal and accounting Head offices etc.; Architectual and related; scientific research; advertising etc.; other professional and veterinary highest redundancy rate, nationally is predicted to increase employment locally.
+Most of the increase is anticipated to be at professional and associate professional and managerial level, although demand for construction trades will also increase.
+Other sectors are anticipated to reduce employment overall although there will still be replacement demand.
 For example, the total requirement for science, research, engineering and technology professionals and associate professionals is expected to increase by 19,000 and the requirement for skilled trades63 by 10,000 over the 10-year period covered by the projections.

-62 Includes: Rental & leasing; employment activities; travel etc.; security etc.; services to buildings; office administration.
+62 Includes: Rental and leasing; employment activities; travel etc.; security etc.; services to buildings; office administration.